 Abidjan, located in Côte d'Ivoire, and Johannesburg, in South Africa, are cities experiencing rapid urbanisation—defined as the population shift from rural to urban areas along with the corresponding change in land use—compounded with stress on health services and increasing temperatures owing to climate change [22-24].
 In Johannesburg, a diverse metropolis of 6.1 million people, HIV/AIDS, tuberculosis, and non-communicable diseases pose significant challenges.
-These are intensified by urbanisation, socioeconomic disparities, and broader social determinants of health (SDOH) like education and employment [24-26].[27]
-Similarly, in Abidjan, an economic centre with a population of 6.3 million, diseases such as malaria and non-communicable diseases are driven by urbanisation, socio-economic factors, and wider SDOH [28-30].
+These are intensified by urbanisation, socio-economic disparities, and broader social determinants of health (SDOH) like education and employment [24-26].
+Areas with less vegetation and higher levels of poverty face greater heat impacts, a reflection of the 'Green Apartheid' that characterises the city's urban forest and its accessibility.
+[27].
+Similarly, in Abidjan, an economic centre with a population of 6.3 million, diseases such as malaria and non-communicable diseases are driven by urbanisation and wider SDOH [28-30].

 Both cities represent Urban Heat Islands (UHI), a phenomenon where urban areas exhibit higher temperatures than their rural surroundings due to human activities[31] [32].
 While Johannesburg's extensive urban forest offers some respite, Abidjan's Cocody district is increasingly experiencing the UHI effect due to accelerated urbanisation and land use modifications.
 These evolving urban landscapes underscore the requirement for holistic health strategies in both cities[33].

-Abidjan and Johannesburg were selected due to their unique geographical locations, symbolising West and Southern Africa, respectively, and their varying socio-economic, environmental conditions, and SDOH.
-This facilitates a comparative analysis offering insights into the diverse health impacts of heat across various African contexts.As with eAbidjan and Johannesburg ingcritical .
-Both cities therefore enable a
+Abidjan and Johannesburg were selected for this study due to their unique characteristics and data availability.
+As cities with high population density and experience rapid urbanisation, Abidjan and Johannesburg representat the challenges facing many African cities in the context of climate change and heat-related health impacts.
+Additionally, these cities have access to critical detailed health data from clinical trials and cohort studies.
+Both cities therefore enable a a focused examination of heat-related health risks in urban African settings, potentially informing broader regional strategies for climate adaptation and public health.

+Methods

 The study plans to combine datasets from many sources encompassing various fields—health, climate, environment, and SDOH.
 This multi-faceted approach will aid in building more thorough and locally pertinent models of heat-related health outcomes.
 These models will consider the diverse range of day-to-day realities and experiences encountered by inhabitants within each city, capturing how they impact their health in the context of heat [41].
-In this study, 'lived experiences' refers to the unique daily conditions, challenges, and opportunities individuals encounter, shaped by their specific SDOH and environmental circumstances.
+In this study, 'lived experiences' refers to individuals' unique daily conditions, challenges, and opportunities, shaped by their specific SDOH and environmental circumstances.
 Additionally, multiple datasets within a particular domain (e.g., multiple health trial datasets) both increase the statistical sample sizes for more robust modelling as well as enable a rigorous quantification of key uncertainties (e.g., multiple climate datasets) [42, 43].

 Socio-economic and environmental data

-Socio-economic and environmental data

 This research will collect socio-economic geospatial data, which includes information on household economic conditions, service availability, and residential characteristics—referring to factors like housing type, construction materials used, and the quality and condition of living spaces [44].
 The data will include national census records, specialised household, and demographic surveys and encompass details about individual and household income, education, occupation, living circumstances, and accessibility to healthcare, education, and transportation services.
-For the Johannesburg-specific segment, many key variables will be provided by the Gauteng City-Region Observatory (GCRO) datasets[45][45, 46]
+[45] For Johannesburg, key variables for the study will be provided by the Gauteng City-Region Observatory (GCRO) datasets.
+In the case of Abidjan, equivalent data will be sourced from the National Institute of Statistics (INS) of Côte d'Ivoire, which provides comprehensive socio-economic and demographic data [45, 46].